 - What is the cause and where is the cure? – After you have located a problem’s core, begin looking for the most straightforward solution.
-Strive for simple solution that works.
+Strive for a simple solution that works.

 LISTEN TO YOUR INNER VOICES

 Cheerleaders and fans are major boosters in any sports.
-But you don’t have to be a professional athlete to benefit from cheer-leading squad.
+But you don’t have to be a professional athlete to benefit from the cheer-leading squad.
 Every moment of your life can be a pep rally if you were to use these simple steps:

 - Imagine – create a mental image of your ideal self in term of health, wealth, emotional well-being and careers.

 - Write a mission statement – state your goals and describe yourself as if you were writing your own autobiography.
-Use present tense !
+Use present tense!
 This will have a great impact on your subconscious mind.

 - Use ‘ personal, positive and present tense’ statement in written affirmations. – for example, tell yourself, ‘i am outstanding sales executive. i enjoy my job.’.
 This will boost your confidence and enthusiasm.

 - Seek the good in every situation – No matter how grim the loss or defeat might be, look for it positive side.
-A valuable insight, a new business contact or a solid foundation for future endeavors are some of the hidden bonuses in professional setbacks.
+A valuable insight, a new business contact or a solid foundation for future endeavours are some of the hidden bonuses in professional setbacks.

 Every line in this book is bursting with truth, wisdom, and power.
 Brian Tracy is the preeminent authority on showing you how to dramatically improve your life.
 Let him be your guide.
 I’ve learned so much from Brian myself that I can’t thank him enough